andaistvan/visualpoi/plugins/robo-gallery/readme.txt

 *  **Advanced gallery columns** -  in gallery implemented advanced customizable thumbnails columns management.
 In gallery settings you can define different amount of thumbnails columns for different screen size/resolution.
 *  **Advanced gallery menu settings** -  in gallery implemented advanced customizable options for navigation menu.
 Gallery have advanced structure with ability to customize styles of the gallery menus.
 *  **Thumbnails size** -  in gallery implemented customizable options for thumbnails size definition and complex interface building.
 Gallery options have source size options where you can easily switch between size of the gallery thumbnails.
+*  **SEO optimized code** - in gallery implemented few front end code output modes.
+One simplified mode with all core front end gallery code elements another mode with additional not visible elements.
+*  **Multi site** - in gallery implemented multisite support.
+You can install gallery in admin dashboard and enable plugin for all child blogs.

 > #### Useful Gallery Links